Aouidate/aouidate.github.io/_teaching/2023-Organic-Chemistry-4.md

 ---
-title: "Organic Chemistry for undergraduate students of Physical and Chemical Sciences (PC program)"
+title: "Organic Chemistry for undergraduate students of Physical and Chemical Sciences (BCG program)"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2023-Chemical-Bonding-2
 venue: "School of Applied Sciences, Ait-Melloul, Chemistry Department"
-date: 2023-09-01
+date: 2023-02-01
 location: "Agadir, Morocco"
 ---

-I delivered a course about organic chemistry principles to the students of Physical and Chemical Sciences (Fall Semester), including the study of carbon-based compounds, their structures, functional groups, and systematic naming conventions.
-Experienced with the fundamentals of hydrocarbons, particularly alkanes, and the differentiation between organic and inorganic carbon compounds.
+I delivered a course on organic chemistry principles to students of Biology, Chemistry, and Geology (Spring Semester), covering the study of carbon-based compounds, their structures, functional groups, and systematic naming conventions.
+The course included fundamentals of hydrocarbons, particularly alkanes, and the distinction between organic and inorganic carbon compounds.

 Introduction to Organic Chemistry
 ======